open-resources/dash_curriculum/tutorial/part1/chapter5.md

 In addition to minimum requirements, some new Python versions may not yet be supported on Heroku.
 For example, if Heroku supports Python 3.10.0, and your app is running a newer 3.11 version.
 ```

+## 5.10 Automating the deployment process

+[Dash-tools](https://github.com/andrew-hossack/dash-tools) is a an open-source package that automates much of the deployment process of a Dash app.
+If you wish to use this package, make sure to `pip install dash-tools` and follow the [Readme instructions](https://github.com/andrew-hossack/dash-tools/blob/main/README.md).

 ## Summary

 Congratulations!
 You are now able to share your app with anyone around the world.
 In the next chapter we will learn how to incorporate data into our Dash app.